 Power Financial shares jump on buyout offer by parent

-PCC, which owns 64.1per cent of PFC, has offered 1.05 of its shares and CUS$0.01 in cash for each Power Financial share held.
+PCC, which owns 64.1 per cent of PFC, has offered 1.05 of its shares and C$0.01 in cash for each Power Financial share held.

 PCC co-chief executive officers, Paul Desmarais and André Desmarais, will step down from the roles after 23 years, the companies said, with PFC CEO Jeffrey Orr taking charge.